gatsbyjs/gatsby/README.md

 [markdown-it plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin).

 If you want to do this you will need to use a custom markdown loader.
-You can copy the one provided in the default starter [here](https://github.com/gatsbyjs/gatsby-starter-default/blob/master/loaders/markdown-loader/index.js)
+You can copy the one provided in the default starter [here](https://github.com/gatsbyjs/gatsby-starter-default/blob/master/loaders/markdown-loader/index.js).

-Add the relevant packages to your dependencies, including the markdown-it plugins that you want to use and enable them with `md.use(require('markdown-it-plugin-name'))`
+Add the relevant packages to your dependencies, including the markdown-it plugins that you want to use and enable them with `md.use(require('markdown-it-plugin-name'))` within the markdown loader file.

 ### Deploying to Github Pages (and other hosts where your site's links need prefixes)
 Gatsby supports automatically prefixing links with its `prefixLink` helper function.